Coldplay

 The albums Mylo Xyloto (2011), Ghost Stories (2014), A Head Full of Dreams (2015), Everyday Life (2019), Music of the Spheres (2021) and Moon Music (2024) drew from genres such as electronica, R&B, ambient, disco, funk, gospel, blues and progressive rock.
-A documentary directed by Mat Whitecross, Coldplay: A Head Full of Dreams, was released in 2018, Coldplay's 20th anniversary.
-Their 2021 single "My Universe" was the first song by a British group to debut at number one on the Billboard Hot 100, and their Music of the Spheres World Tour is the most-attended tour of all time and the first by a group to collect $1 billion.
-Coldplay are involved in philanthropy, politics and activism, supporting numerous humanitarian projects and donating 10% of their profits to charity.
+Music of the Spheres included the single "My Universe", which was the first song by a British group to debut at number one on the Billboard Hot 100, and the band's Music of the Spheres World Tour is the most-attended and second-highest-grossing tour of all time, becoming the first by a band to gross $1 billion.
+A documentary, Coldplay: A Head Full of Dreams, was released in 2018 for Coldplay's 20th anniversary.
+In 2023, they featured on the inaugural Time 100 Climate list.

 With over 160 million records sold worldwide, Coldplay are one of the best-selling music acts of all time.
-They are also the first group in Spotify history to reach 90 million monthly listeners.
-Fuse listed them among the most awarded artists, including holding the record for most Brit Awards won by a band.
+They are also the first group in Spotify history to reach 100 million monthly listeners.
+Fuse listed them among the most awarded artists, which includes the record for most Brit Awards won by a band.
 In the United Kingdom, they have three of the 50 best-selling albums, the most UK Albums Chart number ones without missing the top (10), and are the most played group of the 21st century on British media.
 The British Phonographic Industry called them one of the world's most "influential and pioneering acts", while the Rock and Roll Hall of Fame added A Rush of Blood to the Head to the 200 Definitive Albums list and "Yellow" to the Songs That Shaped Rock and Roll exhibit.
-In 2023, the group featured on the first Time 100 Climate ranking.
+Coldplay are involved in philanthropy, politics and activism, supporting numerous humanitarian projects and donating 10% of their profits to charity.
 Despite their popularity, they are considered polarising cultural icons.